When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Risky or self-destructive behaviors

-- Extreme mood swings beyond normal adolescent development
+- Extreme mood swings beyond normal teen development

 - Eating disorder behaviors